Skip to Content

 There are always spots available at the beginning and end of the parade route.
 They don’t have the best views or backdrop, but you still get to enjoy the parade.

-The parade lasts about 20 minutes, and you get to see all of your favourite characters.
-Most of the float designs and costumes are unlike at any other Disney park.
+The parade lasts about 20 minutes, and you get to see all of your favorite characters.
+Most of the float designs and costumes are unlike any other Disney park.

 It is a unique experience you won’t have at any other Disney parade.